appcircleio/appcircle-docusaurus/docs/account/ldap-login.md

 # LDAP Login

 This document serves as a helpful guide for setting up and managing LDAP (Lightweight Directory Access Protocol) login integration within our organizational system.
 Whether you're new to LDAP or looking to streamline your authentication process, this document provides step-by-step instructions to ensure a smooth setup and management experience.

-To get started, simply navigate to the Integrations screen within our platform and click on the "Connect" button next to LDAP Login under the Connections section.
+To get started, simply navigate to the **Integrations** page within our platform and click on the "Connect" button next to LDAP Login under the Connections section.
-From there, you'll be guided through the process of creating LDAP configurations, including filling in necessary details and enabling Two Factor Authentication (2FA) for added security.
+From there, you'll be guided through the process of creating LDAP configurations, including filling in the necessary details and enabling Two Factor Authentication (2FA) for added security.

-Once set up, LDAP Login allows you to control access to distributed links and adjust distribution authorization through the Distribution Profiles screen.
+Once set up, LDAP Login allows you to control access to distributed links and adjust distribution authorization through the Distribution Profiles.
 This means you can tailor access permissions according to your organization's specific needs.

 If you ever need to remove LDAP Login integration, the document also provides clear instructions for doing so, ensuring that your system remains secure and up-to-date.